offsoc/onionplan/docs/1 - Proposals/Usability/Certification.md

 standardizing the way [Certificate Authorities][] can issue certificates for .onion addresses and supports wildcards.

-Some existing commercial providers already provide this service.
+A few commercial providers already provide this service[^existing-certifiers].

+[^existing-certifiers]: As of January 2023, there are only two CAs issuing
+                        certificates for .onion domains:
+                        [DigiCert providing only Extended Validation (EV) certs][] and [HARICA providing only Domain Validated (DV) certs][].

 The Appendix B of the [CA/B Baseline Requirements][] (current [repository version][]) for the Issuance and Management of Publicly‐Trusted Certificates